ciberado/azuretechtrainingday/README.md

 mssql-cli --version
 ```

-The following instructions will list the content of the database and will execute a [data dump](https://pastebin.com/raw/3jkbTTSq) stored in a pastebin.
+The following instructions will list the content of the database and will execute a [data dump](https://pastebin.com/raw/3jkbTTSq) stored in a pastebin page.
+Basically, we pipe the content of that file throght `mssql-cli` to insert rows into our new database.

 ```bash
 SQL_URL=$DB_PREFIX-pokemondb-server.database.windows.net